Ellie-Brakoniecki/Energy-prices-project/README.md

 # Limitations and further work

 Time Constraints: Due to limited time, the models used could benefit from further tuning for improved accuracy.
+Include more features: relationship between energy prices and unemployment influenced by many factors .
+Incorporate other variables like global economics, tech changes, government policies.

 Seasonal Variations: Investigate the seasonal variations in unemployment rates to ascertain if the effect of energy prices could be influenced by seasonality.